-As a fillable Excel file, the DEE form must be submitted by email to the Applications Department at applications@collegeofnaturopaths.on.ca.
+As a fillable Excel file, the DEE form must be submitted by email to the Entry to Practise team at applications@collegeofnaturopaths.on.ca.

 Once received, the form will be saved to your applicant file, and staff will await receipt of the supporting documents.
 It is recommended that all documents being used to support your DEE form be sent as one submission to ensure review of your DEE can be completed in a timely manner.